Creating value and driving sustainable efficiency

 About 4,800 tonnes of stones are received with the sugar beet crop every year.
 A proportion of these are recovered and graded, before being marketed for civil engineering, road-building and construction projects.

-Each year, we receive over 250,000 tonnes of soil along with the eight million tonnes of sugar beet we purchase from UK growers.
+Each year, we receive around 200,000 tonnes of soil along with the eight million tonnes of sugar beet we purchase from UK growers.

 After extracting the sugar from sugar beet, the pulp is pressed to generate over 500,000 tonnes of high quality animal feed.